myoung-space-science/eprem/README.md

 $ sudo apt install libnetcdf-dev
 ```

-EPREM currently does not support serial operation (though it is possible in certain circumstances); `configure.sh` will do its best to find suitable MPI compilers without the need for explicitly setting `CC=..` and `CXX=...`, but if set-up fails, you may try doing so.
+EPREM currently does not support serial operation (although it is possible in certain circumstances); `configure.sh` will do its best to find suitable MPI compilers without the need for explicitly setting `CC=..` and `CXX=...`, but if set-up fails, you may try doing so.

 Users familiar with the GNU Autotools are welcome to bypass `setup.sh` and directly run
 ```